kerem-sirin/sweet-spin/README.md

 - All animations use DOTween for smooth performance
 - Event bus pattern ensures loose coupling between systems

-## ● Author
-Kerem Sirin - 09/2025

 ## ● License
-- This project is available for portfolio demonstration purposes.
 - MIT License - See LICENSE file for details